10 Top Stops Along the National Pioneer Mormon Heritage Area

 After fishing, hiking or mountain biking, follow the byway past mule deer grazing in open meadows to a long valley flanked by sagebrush-covered hills.
 The scenic drive is one of the premier spots for autumn leaf-peeping in the National Heritage Area when aspens paint a golden tapestry on the mountainsides.

-East of the byway on Highway 24 are a succession of once-remote Mormon settlements.
-Loa, established in 1878 by 40 Mormon families, was named for the volcano Mauna Loa by a Mormon missionary who had just returned from Hawaii.
+East of the byway on Highway 24 are a succession of once-remote Latter-day Saint settlements.
+Loa, established in 1878 by 40 Latter-day Saint families, was named for the volcano Mauna Loa by a Latter-day Saint missionary who had just returned from Hawaii.
 The Wayne Stake tithing office, erected in 1898, is now a museum that recounts village history.
 Lyman, three miles east of Loa, is a ranching community settled in 1876 and later named for Francis Lyman, an apostle for the Church of Jesus Christ of Latter-day Saints.